Citi Bike: Popularity

 Citi Bike's massive, unexpected popularity caused problems within a year.
 In January 2014, the designer of Citi Bike's bicycles and docking stations filed for bankruptcy protection.
 Officials with Montreal, Quebec-based Public Bike System Company (also known as Bixi) said they were $46 million in debt, partly because the operators of Citi Bike and Chicago's Divvy bikeshare had withheld a combined $5 million in payments because of software glitches in the docking stations.
 Alta officials, who operate Citi Bike, Divvy, and Capital Bikeshare in Washington, D.C., said they anticipated no interruptions of service, though they did want $20 million to expand the system to 10,000 bikes and 600 stations.

-However, due to Citi Bike's various problems, expansions to the Upper East and Upper West Sides were delayed for at least a year.
-Its general manager resigned in March.
+Due to Citi Bike's various problems, expansions to the Upper East and Upper West Sides were delayed for at least a year.
+Its general manager resigned in March 2014.
 The new mayor, Bill de Blasio, stated that he wanted to expand Citi Bike's reach, but that he could not make city funds available for such an expansion at that time.
+By May, the city government wanted Motivate to pay $1 million to compensate for the parking spaces that had been removed for the docking stations.

 Citi Bike workers joined Transport Workers Union of America Local 100 in July 2015.
 The company had about 200 employees joining the union at the time.
-On September 17, in the face of overwhelming support for unionization, Citi Bike agreed to recognize TWU Local 100's representation of Citi Bike's labor force.
+That September, in the face of overwhelming support for unionization, Citi Bike agreed to recognize TWU Local 100's representation of Citi Bike's labor force.